 Careers and outcomes

-You will have the necessary expertise to take on managerial roles in projects of your chosen field or industry.
-Upon graduating, you will have acquired specialised knowledge and skills which will enable you to manage projects, multiple projects (programs), or project portfolios within various constraints and contextual environments, and contribute to strategic decision-making of an organisation through understanding of a range of specialty areas relevant to project management.
+Upon graduating, you will have the necessary expertise to take on managerial roles in projects of your chosen field or industry.
+You will have acquired professional experience which will enable you to manage project goals within constraints, and contribute to strategic decision making through understanding a range of specialty areas relevant to project management.

 Professional recognition